Royère Castle

 Royère Castle, locally known as Château de la Royère, lies, surrounded by farmland, just north of the village of Néchin and just a couple of hundred meters from the border with France, in the province of Hainaut in the Wallonia region in Belgium.

-The castle is the last example of a small, 13th century, plain castle in this area.
-It clearly had a defensive purpose; a powerful, moated, polygonal enclosure built out of Tournai stone, equipped with 3 round watchtowers and a gatehouse defended by two semicircular towers.
+The castle is the last example of a small, 13th-century, plain castle in this area.
+It clearly had a defensive purpose: a powerful, moated, polygonal enclosure built out of Tournai stone, equipped with three round watchtowers and a gatehouse defended by two semicircular towers.
 The entrance through the gatehouse would have been over a drawbridge.

 Royère Castle was built by Arnould IV d'Audenaerde, bailiff of Flanders and Hainaut, in the first half of the 13th century.
-However, within the enclosure foundations were found of a primitive keep dating back to the 10th-11th century, which would have been situated high on a feudal motte.
+However, within the enclosure, foundations of a primitive keep dating back to the 10th-11th century were found, which would have been situated high on a feudal motte.

-Later on the castle came into the hands of the Counts of Flanders, then in those of the Gysoing family before passing to the princes de Ligne until 1668, which is the probable date of its abandonment.
+Later on, the castle came into the hands of the Counts of Flanders, then of the Gysoing family, before passing to the princes de Ligne until 1668, which is the probable date of its abandonment.

-When I visited this very nice ruin, there was a kind of morning mist which gave the castle a fairy-tale atmosphere in my opinion.
+Nowadays, it's a beautiful ruin.
+It can be visited by appointment or on special days.
+When I visited this very nice ruin, there was a kind of morning mist which, in my opinion, gave the castle a fairy-tale atmosphere.

 Gallery